Content last updated November 2022. Roadmap corresponds to October 2023 (Winter ‘24) projections.

 The impact of callouts on the transaction is less complicated with LWC.
 Generally speaking, you’ll perform your data operations using the Lightning Data Service (LDS), and then use an Apex controller to make the external callout.
 This design protects you from dirty transactions, since the LDS call is isolated in its own transaction separate from the Apex callout.

-For more in-depth guidance about Apex Callouts, External Services and data integration capabilities in general, see Architect's Guide to Data Integration with Salesforce.
+For more in-depth guidance about Apex Callouts, External Services and data integration capabilities in general, see the Architect's Guide to Data Integration with Salesforce.

 Dynamic Forms doesn’t support reuse.
-Each Dynamic Form is tied to a specific Lightning record page for a specific object.
-Though you can assign that Lightning record page to multiple apps, profiles, and so on.
+Each Dynamic Form is tied to a specific Lightning record page for a specific object (though you can assign that Lightning record page to multiple apps, profiles, and so on).

 Much like you can write libraries, utilities, and components that are intended to be used across multiple other components, you can apply similar design patterns when creating flows with the power of subflows.
 Save your flows in smaller, more modular buckets, and then call them from other flows by using the Subflow element.
 If your design calls for it, you can build a flow that both stands on its own and is useful as a subflow of another one.